algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 ### A. Story

-The Renewable Island is a serious game where the player incarn a character named Bob.
+The Renewable Island is a serious game in which players take on the role of a character called Bob.
 He has just bought an old house, but the village mayor ordered him to renovate the house with renewable energies.
 How can he do that when he knows nothing about it?
-You'll have to carry out missions all over the map to convert all fossil fuels in renewable energies and improve your house.
+You'll have to carry out missions all over the map to convert all fossil fuels to renewable energies and improve your house.
 As you carry out your first tasks, you learn that a book that can solve all the world's problems is hiding in the house.
 Will you find it?

 ### B. Prototype features

 To create our serious game, we need to have some basic features that we must have for the prototype:

-- the ability to control the character's movement (move forward, backward, left, right and jump)
+- the ability to control the character's movement (move forward, backward, left, right, and jump)
 - interactions with objects
 - two different biomes (village and beach)
 - three quests per biome